Probabilistic Risk Assessment (PRA) Research

 SoTeRiA: Evolution of Probabilistic Risk Assessment

-Examples of the lab’s current research projects include: Fire PRA in nuclear power plants; Location-specific Loss of Coolant Accidents (LOCA) leading to Emergency Core Cooling System failure; Modeling the effects of human and organizational factors on nuclear power plants’ technical system failure; Socio-technical risk-informed emergency preparedness, planning and response modeling for severe accidents; and Evaluating the monetary value of PRA.
+Examples of the lab’s current research projects include: Fire PRA in nuclear power plants; Location-specific Loss of Coolant Accidents (LOCA) leading to Emergency Core Cooling System failure; Modeling the effects of human and organizational factors on nuclear power plants’ technical system failure; Socio-technical risk-informed emergency preparedness, planning and response modeling for severe accidents; Evaluating the monetary value of PRA; and Enterprise Risk Management (ERM).